Madhavpokhrel/Coding-Challenge/README.md

 # Coding-Challenge

 # Note:
-1. I am not able to show the images into the application because I don't have the API's access.
-Images are pulling from API.
+In application Images are pulling from API's.
+I didn't have the API access right.